 I was fortunate to spend around three years as Visa Europe’s representative on the technical working groups of the Payment Card Industry (PCI) Security Standards Council (SSC); before that I worked as a Qualified Security Assessor.
 In that time I contributed extensively to DSS v3 and P2PE v2 and I also answered lots of questions about the standards and payment security.

 Since I studied Data Protection law I’ve been fascinated by the intersection between privacy law and information security practice.
-I moved into payment security in 2009 to understand how mandatory security regulation works, because I predicted then that there will be technical information security standards when the General Data Protection Regulation comes into effect (we’ll find out soon!).
+I moved into payment security in 2009 to understand how mandatory security regulation works, because firstly there were no privacy jobs and secondly I predicted then that there will be technical information security standards when the General Data Protection Regulation comes into effect (we’ll find out soon!).
 I’m a CIPP/E and have an LLM in Information Rights Law and Practice.

 Open Rights Group